CTSRD-CHERI/cheribuild/README.md

                         will break if not all dependencies have been built. (default: 'the value of the global --freebsd-subdir options') --freebsd/kernel-config CONFIG
-                        The kernel configuration to use for `make buildkernel` (default: CHERI_MALTA64) (default:
+                        The kernel configuration to use for `make buildkernel` (default: 'target-dependent, usually GENERIC') --freebsd/no-debug-info
-                        'target-dependent default')
-  --freebsd/no-debug-info
                         Do not pass make flags for building with debug info